YuandaLiu-Hashed/Sonic-Share/README.md

 The solution was to only send a single frequency at once, eliminating interference once and for all.
 That reduced the bit rate down to ```44100/128 * 2 = 689``` bits per second.
 The mapping for frequencies is down below.
 ```
-[17khz = 00]
+17khz = 00
-[18khz = 01]
+18khz = 01
-[19khz = 11]
+19khz = 11
-[20khz = 10]
+20khz = 10
 ```

 This mapping is chosen because I also decided to implement hamming code into the transmission.
 Specifically, the hamming code is 16-11-SECODED hamming code.
 It stands for 15+1=16 total bits, 11 data bits, single error correction double error detection.
 This mapping is chosen because the difference between two adjacent frequencies is only a single bit difference.
 Thus a misinterpretation is only a single-bit error.
 Thus in order to transmit a byte (8 bits) 16bits are needed.
 This further decreased our maximum bitrate to ```44100/128 * 2 / 2 = 344``` bits per second.
 Mapping is as follows.
 ```
-[D = data]
-[E = parity]
 DDDDDDDD111EEEEE
+where
+D = data
+E = error correction parity
 ```

-However, problems keeps coming.
+However, problems keep coming.
 This method is good enough for my computer with a high-end microphone and speaker.
 Mobile devices like my phone have a hard time decoding the signal.
 Thus, I increased the size of the data extraction FFT from 128 to 256 samples.
 This decision decreased our bitrate further by half to ```44100/128 * 2 / 4 = 172```.
 I then added transitions between one signal point to the next, making the high-frequency switching noise significantly less noticeable.
 This further decreased the bitrate from 172hz to 150hz.
 The size of the transmission is also provided upfront as a double-byte integer.
 This, along with the hamming code decoder, allows the receiver to decide whether the signal is complete or not.
 This is the final iteration of the communication protocol.

 The UI is largely simplistic (I ran out of time).
 I built two pages.
 One page to send a transmission with the option of looping it.
 One page to receive a transmission with the option of copying it to the clipboard and opening it in a browser.

 ## Challenges I ran into

-There are many challenges.
+There are many challenges:

 * Challenge: Realtime audio processing needs to be, well, realtime
 * Solution: Use C/C++.
 Allocate buffer upfront.
 No allocations and deallocations while rendering audio.
 * Challenge: The signal transmission in the real world is far more error-prone than theoretical.